This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 However, wall vents at a higher level might also be needed to ensure that the warm rising above can escape the hoop house.
 Many gardeners usually do not prefer Fans due to noise, power consumption, and additional expense.

-Also, natural ventilation is one of the best ways to ensure an even flow of air throughout the hoop house.
-For this, all you need to do is to ensure that the structure is not obstructed by any tall buildings and is located in a way that allows the summer breeze to enter the hoop house.
+Also, natural ventilation is one of the best ways to ensure an even air flow throughout the hoop house.
+For this, all you need to do is ensure that the structure is not obstructed by tall buildings and is located in a way that allows the summer breeze to enter the hoop house.

 Hoop Houses Can Increase Yields